Setup Instructions go here...

 Join me by following my Green Village Green blog today!

 What sparks your passion for the environment, sustainability, green, our beautiful planet?
 Whatever you want to call it?

 Portable solar camping cooker or one that sits on your deck and will cook at night!

-Join us on October 22nd 2016 from 10 - 5 at Pellissippi State Community College in Knoxville TN.
+Details to come for 2018.
 Classes and exhibitors who can show you how you can save energy (and therefore money) and how to have a more comfortable and healthier home.
-More details here.
 Let us know what you’d like to find out about.
 We’ll be very pleased to hear from you here.